 Few fields are as hot as cybersecurity.

-And the massive shift to remote work and online services during the pandemic has pushed demand for IT security experts even higher.
+The massive shift to remote work and online services during the pandemic has generated huge demand for IT security experts.

 So you're smart to be thinking about getting into this field.